oprypin/crsfml/docs/tutorials/network/socket.md

 end
 ```

 If the `wait` method returns `true`, it means that one or more socket(s) have received something, and you can safely call `receive` on the socket(s) with pending data without having them block.
-If the socket is a [TcpListener]({{book.api}}/TcpListener.html), it means that an incoming connection is ready to be accepted and that you can call its `accept` method without having it block.
+If the socket is a [SF::TcpListener][], it means that an incoming connection is ready to be accepted and that you can call its `accept` method without having it block.

 Since the selector is not a socket container, it cannot return the sockets that are ready to receive.
 Instead, you must test each candidate socket with the `ready?` method: